mchannon/hashsite/README.md

 **Path-aware.** A real arrival problem is a path problem, not a point problem.
 Hashpath encodes an ordered arrival sequence in a single compact string — full code for the first waypoint, differential encoding for each subsequent one, optional non-spatial labels for gate codes and PINs.
 This is the missing layer between raw coordinates and actual arrival.

 **The confusable pair problem does not exist here.** Hashsite does not use words.
 The only ambiguity mitigation is `O` → `o`.
-Luhn-derived readability dots catch common transcription errors.
+Checksum dots catch transcription errors before they matter.

 ---